tinywasm/binary/docs/TYPES.md

 # Supported Data Types

-TinyBin automatically handles encoding and decoding for the following types:
+GoBin automatically handles encoding and decoding for the following types:

 ## Primitive Types
 - `bool` - encoded as a single byte (0 or 1)